Symptom: Your golf practice routine doesn’t involve aiming sticks. Your swing “felt good” on the range, but the results aren’t there on the course.

 Why it works: Your golf practice routine needs to cover the things that you need to execute on the golf course.
 On the course, you are always aiming at something — the flag, a spot on the fairway, a tree in the distance, or something else, and so this is how you should practice.

-Furthermore, if you don’t deliberately aim at something during your golf practice sessions, you risk getting out of alignment, which can cause you to compensate during your swing and lead to inconsistent ball striking.
-Ensuring good alignment is as simple as aiming at a point right in front of your ball, and using a club or aiming stick on the ground when you are on the range.
+Furthermore, if you don’t deliberately aim at something during your golf practice sessions, you will (not might) get out of alignment, which can cause you to compensate during your swing and lead to inconsistent ball striking.

 Do this always.
 No exceptions!
 Why such a stern exhortation?
 Watch the pros hit balls the next time you are at a tournament, and you will see that they almost always do this on the range.
 And they have hit a few more balls with more success than the rest of us have!